-Some typical stabilisation terms that are used throughout the Specification and Notes are defined as follows:
+Some typical stabilisation terms are used throughout the Specification and Notes and are defined here.

 Stabilisation

 Any chemical or physical treatment of a road pavement material that enhances the engineering properties and thus the ability to perform its function in the pavement.
 Within the upper layers of a pavement, stabilisation is used to increase the shear strength of the aggregate by the reactions of cementation and/or modification.